 Breakfast.
-We will take a city tour through the Old city and there we will visit the church Holy Savior and the Mustafa pasha’s mosque.
-Lunch in the restaurant.
-After that we will continue our trip for the settlement Nerezi and we will visit the church St. Pantaleimon, built and painted in 1164 AD.
-Among the best achievements is the fresco Lamentation of Christ, considered by the art historians as a masterpiece associated with the renaissance at a much earlier stage than the blossoming of the Italian Renaissance with Giotto.
-For the end of the day, we will visit Marko’s monastery built in the 14 century.
-We will come back in Skopje for dinner at a local restaurant.
+We will make a city tour through the Old part of Skopje and there we will visit the church Holy Savior and the Mustafa pasha mosque.
+Lunch in a restaurant.
+After that, we will continue our trip to the Nerezi settlement and visit the church St. Pantaleimon, built and painted in 1164.
+Among the best achievements in this church is the fresco Lamentation of Christ, considered by the art historians as a masterpiece associated with the renaissance at a much earlier stage than the blossoming of the Italian Renaissance with Giotto.
+For the end of the day, we will visit Marko’s monastery built in 14th century in the village Sushica.
+We will come back in Skopje for dinner in a local restaurant.
 Overnight.

 Breakfast at the hotel.
-We will check out from the hotel and drive for the village Staro Nagorichane (55 km), near Kumanovo.
-There, we will visit a medieval church built in 1313.
+We will check out from the hotel and we will drive to the village Staro Nagorichane (55 km), near Kumanovo.
+We will visit a medieval church built in 1313.
 The church has preserved the original stone iconostasis and it is the only example in the country of iconography by using the fresco technique.
-We will go than in the beautiful Ginovci (38 km) restaurant for lunch.
-Next sightseeing will be the monastery St Nikola in Psaca (7 km) built at 1354.
-There you could sее fresco of the medieval Serbian rulers Uros and Volkasin.
-The last monastery for today will be St Joakim Osogovski (20 km, designed by the famous Macedonian architect – Andrej Damjanov.
-On an altitude of 825m, above sea level and surrounded by the picturesque landscape of the oak forest, St Joakhim Osogovski Monastery is becoming one of the most interesting tourist attractions in the country.
-Accommodation in the monastery an.
+We will continue to Ginovci restaurant (38 km) for lunch.
+Next sightseeing will be the monastery St. Nikola in Psaca (7 km) built in 1354.
+There you could sее a fresco of the medieval Serbian rulers Uros and Volkasin.
+Last monastery for today is St. Joakim Osogovski (20 km).
+Built by the famous Macedonian architect – Andrej Damjanov.
+On an altitude of 825m above the sea level and surrounded by the picturesque landscape of the oak forest, St. Joachim Osogovski Monastery is becoming one of the most interesting tourist attractions in the country.
+Accommodation in the monastery Inn.
 Dinner.
 Overnight.

 Breakfast at the hotel.
-First we will visit the cave church – Kalista (20 km).
-One of the churches devoted to the Nativity of Holy Mother of God is a cave church and it is a symbol of the monastery, as well as the particular lifestyle known as asceticism and characterised by abstinence of physical pleasures and time spent in fasting and pursuing spiritual goals.
-The cave church is built in the 14th century and is authentic and preserved with no restoration.
-After that we will continue our trip for the monastery St John Bigorski (80 km).
-The story of this monastery starts with the oldest miraculous icon with healing power, originating from the 11th century, dedicated to the name of St John the Baptist.
+Today we will visit the cave church – Kalista (20 km).
+One of the churches devoted to the Nativity of Holy Mother of God is a cave church and it is a symbol of the monastery as well as of the particular lifestyle known as asceticism and characterized by abstinence of physical pleasures and time spent in fasting and pursuing spiritual goals.
+The cave church is built in the the 14th century and is authentic and preserved with no restoration.
+After that we will continue our trip to the monastery St. John Bigorski (80 km).
+The story of this monastery starts with the oldest miraculous icon with healing power, originating from the 11th century, dedicated to St John the Baptist.
 The first church was built in 1020 by the monk John.
-One of its most valuable treasures is the iconostasis, made from 1830 to 1835.
+One of its most valuable treasures is the iconostasis, made in five years, from 1830 to 1835.
 Lunch in a restaurant in Mavrovo (35 km).
-Next sightseeing will be the Colourful Mosque in Tetovo (50 km), one of the rare examples of painted mosques in the World.
-Our last monastery will be St Andrew from the end of the XIV century in the Matka canyon (35 km).
-After visiting this monastery we will drive for Skopje (20 km).
+Next sightseeing will be the Colourful mosque in Tetovo (50 km), one of the rare examples of painted mosques in the World.
+Our last monastery for visiting will be St. Andrew from the end of the 14th century in the Matka canyon (35 km).
+After visiting this monastery we will drive to Skopje (20 km).
 Accommodation in a hotel.
 Farewell dinner in a national restaurant.
 Overnight in the hotel.

 Breakfast at the hotel.
 Free time.
 Driving to the Skopje International Airport, about 40 minutes from the hotel.